exekube/exekube/README.md

 ⚠️ This is a work in progress.
 Don't attempt to use it for anything except developing Exekube (or inspiration).

-## Introduction
+## What is it?

-*Exekube* is a declarative "Infrastructure as Code" framework (a.k.a. platform / PaaS) for managing cloud infrastrucutre (including Kubernetes clusters) and deploying containerized software onto that infrastructure.
+*Exekube* is a declarative "Infrastructure as Code" framework (a.k.a. platform / PaaS) for managing cloud infrastructure (notably Kubernetes clusters) and deploying containerized software onto that infrastructure.

+### Huh?

+You can think of the framework as the "production version" of `docker-compose.yml`, except that everything is deployed on a production-ready cloud environment with full control in your hands.
+Exekube is a fusion of Terraform and Kubernetes Helm that attempts to make that happen.

 Exekube offers you: